p-ssanders/chat-room/README.md

 asynchronously invokes an Amazon Kinesis `KinesisProducer` to store records in an Amazon Kinesis Stream.

 An Amazon Kinesis `Scheduler` instance is submitted to the Spring Boot `TaskExecutor` when the application starts.
-The `Scheduler` polls Kinesis, and creates instances of `ChatMessageRecordProcessor` to process new records in the Kinesis stream.
+The `Scheduler` polls Kinesis, and uses a factory to create instances of `ChatMessageRecordProcessor` that process new records in the
+Kinesis stream.

 The `ChatMessageRecordProcessor.processRecords` method parses the Kinesis record, and publishes the data to a `UnicastProcessor`.